Skip to main content

 Yellow labrador retriever receiving ultrasound examination

-If you suspect your pup has swallowed something they shouldn't (you could have sworn you had two socks, not just one), appears to have bumps or lumps that weren't there before or just seems like they're not their usual self, you may want to pay a visit to your vet — and an ultrasound may be needed.
+If you suspect your pup has swallowed something (you could have sworn you had two socks, not just one), appears to have bumps or lumps that were not there before or just seems like they're not their usual self, you may want to pay a visit to your vet — and an ultrasound may be needed.

 Read on to find out how an ultrasound can be helpful in diagnosing issues with your pet, what an ultrasound for your dog costs and how the procedure works.